-I talked to quite a few outlets about soccer, among them the International Soccer Network, the program By Any Means Necessary on Radio Sputnik, Cas Mudde’s Radikaal podcast, the Minor Compositions podcast, the Assistant Professor of Football podcast, and, twice (2010 and 2014), the program The People’s Game on Pacifica Radio.
+I have talked to quite a few outlets about soccer, among them the International Soccer Network, the program By Any Means Necessary on Radio Sputnik, Cas Mudde’s Radikaal podcast, the Minor Compositions podcast, the Assistant Professor of Football podcast, and, twice (2010 and 2014), the program The People’s Game on Pacifica Radio.
 In German, there is a longer conversation on Nick Kaßner’s Hörfehler podcast.

 In October 2020, I did a long interview about sports – and many other things – with Sam Yang of the great Southpaw podcast.
 In November 2022, I chatted about sports and anarchism with the makers of the Little | Bigger | Anarchism podcast.
 It was partly based on the video I did for the “Anarchism in 2min 20sec” series (see below under “Anarchism”).

 I visibly felt uncomfortable during my talk at the 2009 Berlin Anarchist Congress – it was an awkward setting: outdoors, many people, and I had no idea if anyone could even here me.
 Credit to the folks from the Forum der Nichtarbeit, who, under equally challenging circumstances, filmed the presentation and put parts of it online.